Quantum Computing: Lecture Notes: Example 2: The Intersection problem

 \section{Example~2: The Intersection problem}

 Now consider the Intersection function, which is 1 if $x_i=y_i=1$ for at least one $i$.
 Buhrman, Cleve, and Wigderson~\cite{BuhrmanCleveWigderson98} also presented an efficient quantum protocol for this, based on Grover's search algorithm (Chapter~\ref{chap:grover}).
 We can solve Intersection if we can solve the following search problem: find some $i$ such that $x_i=y_i=1$, if such an $i$ exists.\footnote{This is sometimes called the \emph{appointment-scheduling problem}: view $x$ and $y$ as Alice's and Bob's agendas, respectively, with a~1 at the $i$-th bit indicating that timeslot~$i$ is available.
 Then the goal is to find a timeslot where Alice and Bob are both available, so they can schedule an appointment.} We want to find a solution to the search problem on the string $z=x\wedge y$ (which is the bit-wise AND of $x$ and $y$), since $z_i =1$ whenever both $x_i=1$ and $y_i=1$.
 The idea is now to let Alice run Grover's algorithm to search for such a solution.
 Clearly, she can prepare the uniform starting state herself.
 She can also apply the unitaries $H$ and $R$ herself.
-The only thing where she needs Bob's help, is in implementing $O_{z,\pm}$.
-This they do as follows.
+The only thing where she needs Bob's help, is in implementing the phase-query $O_{z,\pm}$ (which she needs to do $O(\sqrt{n})$ times, because that's how many queries Grover makes).
+Alice and Bob can together implement a phase-query as follows.
 Whenever Alice wants to apply $O_{z,\pm}$ to a state